-KISSIMMEE CHARTER ACADEMY A CHARTER SCHOOL UNDER THE CITY OF KISSIMMEE, FLORIDA RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION June 30, 2018
+RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION

+June 30, 2022

-Total Fund Balances - Governmental Funds \$ 201,382 Amounts reported for governmental activities in the statement of net position are different because: Capital assets, net of accumulated depreciation, used in governmental activities are not financial resources and therefore, are not reported as assets in governmental funds.
-1,040,347 Total Net Position - Governmental Activities \$ 1,241,729
+Total Fund Balances - Governmental Funds \$ 990,408 Amounts reported for governmental activities in the statement of net position are different because: Capital assets, net of accumulated depreciation/amortization, used in governmental activities are not financial resources and therefore, are not reported as assets in governmental funds.
+3,046,619 Long-term liabilities are not due and payable in the current period and therefore, are not reported as liabilities in the governmental funds.
+Long-Term Lease Payable (1,937,177) Total Net Position - Governmental Activities \$ 2,099,850

-KISSIMMEE CHARTER ACADEMY A CHARTER SCHOOL UNDER THE CITY OF KISSIMMEE, FLORIDA STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS
+STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS